-The last two report types show a relatively extensive amount of information per user and group.
+Some report types show a relatively extensive amount of information per user and group.
 That’s why we recommend making your filters as specific and targeted as possible, to exclude any unnecessary information.
 This prevents reports from being crowded with irrelevant information.

 Tip: put a placeholder in the Target file path to include the current date in the path: